mupace/Kickoff/README.md

 I took leverage of 2 popular Umbraco addons (uSync and Umbraco Forms) for this project. uSync itself is not a functional addon, it is used for migration and version tracking for types.
 On the other hand Umbraco Forms is used for dynamic form creation and flow management.

-Feel free to contact me on any questions via mehmet.tlk.avci@gmail.com

 You can use following info to gain access to backoffice (/umbraco is open)

 UserName: admin@sometempdomain.net